joegonsalves99/Excel-Ecommerce-Dashboard/README.md

 # Excel-Ecommerce-Dashboard
-Excel dashboard analyzing e-commerce sales trends and customer behavior Excel E-commerce Dashboard
-This project is an Excel dashboard built using PivotTables, charts, and slicers to analyse sales performance.
+This project is an Excel dashboard analyzing e-commerce sales trends and customer behavior using PivotTables, charts, and slicers.
+The dashboard provides insights into revenue performance, customer satisfaction, and purchasing patterns.

+## Tools Used
+- Microsoft Excel
+- PivotTables
+- Pivot Charts
+- Slicers
+- Data Cleaning
+- Dashboard Design

 KPIs
 - Total Orders